 Step 4 – Hop on Facebook Insights and check your results.
 Did the organically targeted post perform better?

 Compare these social media marketing results with the average weekly engagement rate.
 Also, find out the targeting parameter that’s performing better.

-4. Post when your competitors are asleep.
+5. Post when your competitors are asleep

 Here are a few more studies and optimal times for any media marketer or business owner to best time good content.

-Then, conduct your own media marketing test: post in the off-peak hours (6 PM – 8 AM) with the maximum possible fans online.
+Then, conduct your own media marketing test: Post in the off-peak hours (6 PM – 8 AM) with the maximum possible fans online.
 Your chances of appearing in the feed increase since other Facebook pages aren’t posting during this period.

 Jon Loomer also tried posting links at off-peak hours and had positive results with his organic reach.

 - As your post receives higher engagement, Facebook will distribute the post to more of your fans.